egome007/Project_1/README.md

 # PROJECT DESCRIPTION:

-Research of crime statistics for five major cities within Los Angeles County and analyze the correlation of residential burglaries which occur at a specific time of year and how they compares to other months of the year.
+Research of crime statistics for five major cities within Los Angeles County and analyze the correlation of residential burglaries which occur at a specific time of year and how they compare to other months of the year.

 # HYPOTHESIS TO EVALUATE: